bilgino/angularforddd/README.md

 Just as mentioned before, it's common for Angular projects to use services for business functionality or state management.
 We use stateful services if we need to share data across independent components.
 Often simple services only process HTTP requests and responses that perform CRUD operations.
-In order to comply with Domain-Driven Design we will use reactive repositories in favor of a active data store.
+In order to comply with Domain-Driven Design we will use reactive repositories in favor of an active data store.
 The repository serves as a shared state service used by other independent components.
 Frontend repositories are not just for Entities, but for all domain objects including anemic domain models.

 Furthermore, we will introduce the CQRS pattern to stem the heavy-lift when building complicated page flows and user interfaces.
 The CQRS pattern helps us to answer different use cases with the respective data model.
-State changes in the repository will immediately replicate back to a view model (read side), that is, reactive projection through Observables.
+State changes in the repository will immediately replicate back to a view model (read side), that is, reactive projection through observables.
 Projections can be leveraged in several ways or layers.
 The most common approach is an event-based projection causing an eventually consistent system.
-However, we will not encounter any problems of this kind, due to the reactive design pattern of Angular (RxJS).
+However, we will not encounter any problems of this kind, due to the reactive design of RxJS (Angular).

 A reactive API exposes hot observables (BehaviorSubjects etc.) to manage the complexity of asynchronous data handling.
-If we share data with other components, we must keep track of changes by applying reactivity to prevent stale data and keep the UI in sync.
-Hence, we ensure
+If we share data with other components, we must keep track of changes to prevent stale data and keep the UI in sync.
-"eventual consistency" that normally arises when CQRS spans the client- and server-side, won't occur.
 RxJS gives us many great tools and operators to implement the "projection phase" between the read and write side.

 **» Why CQRS in the frontend?**<br/>